Toyota 22RE Engine for Sale | 2.4L EFI Inline-4 Pickup and 4Runner

 • Timing chain single-row vs dual-row: The pre-1983 22R used a dual-row timing chain.
 The 1983-onward 22RE used a single-row chain with plastic guides.
 The single-row chain system requires more careful monitoring for guide wear.
 We inspect for timing chain noise before shipping.

 • Carbon buildup on SOHC head: High-mileage 22RE engines can accumulate significant carbon deposits on the intake valves.
-This is not an oil leak issue- it is the result of normal hydrocarbon deposits from the PCV system.
+This is the result of normal hydrocarbon deposits from the PCV system.
 A compression test will still show good numbers despite carbon buildup.
 We note any visual indicators of excessive carbon during inspection.

 The 22RE sits within a broader Toyota 22R family.
 Understanding the differences helps buyers choose correctly: